 The Maritimes’ highest mountain peak is smack-dab in the middle of a provincial park in the Appalachian Mountains of New Brunswick.
-Its rugged-yet-accessible wilderness draws adventure seekers from all over, eager to explore new frontiers and feel the sense of awe that comes from scaling a mountain and relishing the view from its peak.
+Its rugged-yet-accessible wilderness draws adventure seekers from all over the world, eager to explore new frontiers and feel the sense of awe that comes from scaling a mountain and relishing the view from its peak.
 At 820 m (2,690 ft) it’s about a 3-hour hike to the top, a moderate trek through Acadian forest and dry riverbed that gives way to unobstructed views of pure Canadian wilderness.

 Some say there’s something almost mystical about Mount Carleton and its surrounding peaks.
 Maybe it’s the untouched hectares of forest that shroud curious animals from sight.
 Maybe it’s the human connection to the land that goes back thousands of years through Indigenous communities.

 But there’s no question that connections with land and people happen here in a way that few can describe with words.
 This is one of the reasons the Ross family comes back year after year to find solace in the rocky folds of granite and evergreens.